Mikejo5000/vsts-docs-pr/docs/report/extend-analytics/aggregated-data-analytics.md

 ---
 title: Aggregate work tracking data using the OData Analytics Service
-titleSuffix: VSTS
+titleSuffix: Azure DevOps
-description: How to guide to aggregate and filter data with the Analytics Service and the OData aggregation extension in Visual Studio Team Services ms.prod: devops ms.technology: devops-analytics ms.manager: douge
+description: How to guide to aggregate and filter data with the Analytics Service and the OData aggregation extension in Azure DevOps ms.prod: devops ms.technology: devops-analytics ms.manager: douge